 Ok, I've gotta be honest, I am not actually that psyched about the surfing lessons.
 We tried surfing for the first time ever when we moved here last September and it was so brutal I cried (but then again, I am a bit of a wuss).
 I got pushed around by the waves the whole time and felt totally defeated.
 But now that we live in Santa Monica and see surfer dudes go by every day, we feel like we ought to give it another try.
 Plus the UCLA Marina Aquatic Center has such great rates on classes--we're paying $110 for four 2-hr lessons with all rental equipment included--we just couldn't pass it up.
 I'll let you know how it goes -- I might even catch a wave or two at the end! :)

-I don't meant to discriminate, but if you're single and going to business school, you're having a really different experience from the not-so-single people.
+I don't mean to discriminate, but if you're single and going to business school, you're having a really different experience from the not-so-single people.
 I mean, let's face it, single people think married people are boring, and frankly that's ok -- we do like you, we just have more in common with our own people, you know? ;) The Joint Ventures Club is branching out from its regular happy hours in Westwood to Brentwood, West LA, and Santa Monica, and I'm looking forward to trying out all these new places and meeting other Sig-O's.

 Because who knows when we'll get another 3-week vacation again?
 We're waiting for Mike's AMR group to finalize their travel plans before booking our European vacation but we're thinking snow-covered Oxford, Christmas markets, the Slovenian alps and New Year's Eve in Paris -- #nottooshabby? ;p